 - A degree is broken down into its program elements, such as Breadth, Cognate, Major/Concentration, Electives, etc. - a.
 Note: Each program element may have different rules for completion.
-For example, the minimum grade in a major/ concentration course is C- (for most degrees) while the minimum grade for breadth requirements is D. Consult the Academic Regulations section of the Calendar for more details. - Program Total Credits Required: Minimum number of credits needed to graduate with the indicated degree.

-- CR REQ Column: Indicates minimum number of credits required.
+For example, the minimum grade in a major/ concentration course is C- (for most degrees) while the minimum grade for breadth requirements is D. Consult the Academic Regulations section of the Calendar for more details. - Program Total Credits Required: Minimum number of credits needed to graduate with the indicated degree. - 3.
+CR REQ Column: Indicates minimum number of credits required.
 Exception: Electives may be less due to credits taken in other program elements. - 4.
 CRS PFX: Course prefix: i.e. BIOL, ENGL. - 5.
-CRS #: Course number. - For ease of program planning, the breadth requirements include only course requirements not fulfilled by courses in the major/concentration, cognate, pre-professional or professional requirements. - The student is advised to read carefully the Academic Calendar for policies regarding completion of degree requirements.
-Ultimate responsibility for meeting all requirements belongs to the student.
+CRS #: Course number. - 6.
+For ease of program planning, the breadth requirements include only course requirements not fulfilled by courses in the major/concentration, cognate, pre-professional or professional requirements. - 7.
+The student is advised to read carefully the Academic Calendar for policies regarding completion of degree requirements.
+Ultimate responsibility for meeting all requirements belongs to the student. - 8.
+A 3-year degree requires 45 credits above 199 and, included in that count, 24 credits must be above 299.
+A 4-year degree, it is 72 credits above 199, and included in that count, 40 credits must be above 299.
+The student must be aware of the upper division credit count on their transcript.
+The elective section of each degree is structured to make sure this requirement is met.
+A degree cannot be conferred if the upper division credit count is not met.